creviceapp/creviceapp/readme.markdown

 ```

-`@on` caluse tells the system that which mouse button will be used when the gesture starts.
+`@on` caluse tells the system that which mouse button will be used at start of the gesture.
 `@if` clause also tells the trigger of the action of the gesture.
 And finally, `@do` clause represents the action of the gesture will be acivated when all given conditions to be satisfied.

 ### Stroke gestures

 Mouse gestures with strokes, namely, stroke gestures, is the most used and needed of some kinds of mouse gestures.
 CreviceApp naturally supports this.
 `@if` clause takes movements of the mouse, combination of `MoveUp`, `MoveDown`, `MoveLeft` and `MoveRight`, as it's argument then.